-In this series of five articles, I will be offering guidelines for golf-specific physical activity aimed at five different golfing demographics:
+In this series of five articles, I will be offer guidelines for golf-specific physical activity aimed at five different golfing demographics:

 Most senior golfers face challenges in the following areas: